hmdlab/Evolutionary-Arms-Race/README.md

 The following processes are contained.

-1. Download raw and processed data from Google Drive.
+1. Download raw and processed data from Box.
 2. Download genome, annotation, and epigenetic state in hESC from public databases.
 3. Identification of KRAB-ZFP targets.
 4. Identification of escape candidates.